osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Editing Values

 Properties with the status of **local**, **local contained**, or **shared local contained** can be edited directly in the view.
 To begin editing, simply click on the property value in the view's table.
 The table cell becomes editable and you can type in the new value.
 If there are syntax errors in your new value, then the error will be underlined in red and you can hover over the cell to see an error message.
 Content assist is also available while editing by pressing `Ctrl + Space`.
-This can be especially userfull when entering enumeration literals, unit literals, classifier values, or reference values.
+This can be especially useful when entering enumeration literals, unit literals, classifier values, or reference values.

-When you are finished editing, press enter or click outside of the table cell and the new value will be updated in the AADL model.  _Note that if you edit a property that is **shared local contained** then you will be editing the properties for all model elements that are listed in the `applies to` clause of the property association and share this value._
+When you are finished editing, press enter or click outside of the table cell and the new value will be updated in the AADL model.  _If you edit a property that is **shared local contained** then you will be editing the value for all model elements that are listed in the `applies to` clause of the property association._